d-actor/react-brews/notes.md

     Failed to load https://api.brewerydb.com/v2/beers?styleId=30&key=4af975a27bc8afbf932b88f8f0c23929&format=json: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:5100' is therefore not allowed access.
   "
 searching for solution, most of the anserws on stackoverflow are for node/angular/etc.
+Switched back to just trying to use the rails controller, now getting a 500 internal server error.